NCAR/ccpp-framework/doc/briefing.md

 be retired.
 See `doc/auto_clone_constituents.md` for the full auto-clone reference.

+**Status note (2026-09-01).**  Two of the three runways are now load-bearing.
+When NEPTUNE, CCPP-SCM and UFS transitioned to capgen v1 (§10) they did so *with* the shims, not by migrating their metadata first.
+So adoption did not bring `--legacy-mode` (FU-010) or `--gfs-dim-aliases` (FU-011) closer to removal — it gave them **production** consumers, and retiring either is now a coordinated host-metadata migration rather than a unilateral framework cleanup.
+`--legacy-auto-clone-constituents` (FU-012) is different: its consumer is CAM-SIMA, which is still on capgen v0, so it is pinned only by the v1 testing/review branches.
+That makes it the one shim whose removal can still be folded into a migration that has not happened yet — and since CAM-SIMA's transition now gates the `develop` merge (FU-034), it sits on the critical path.
+Decide it as part of that transition rather than inheriting it afterwards.

 ### 6.4 Required host `type = control` table

 Every host MUST declare scalar integers (and one character) with